hirsch-lab/aneuxdb/README.md

 ## Acknowledgments

-We thank the following people for their support and contributions to the AneuX morphology database, in alphabetical order:
+We thank the following people for their support and contributions to the AneuX project, namely (in alphabetical order)

-* Aneurisk project team
-* @neurIST project team
 * Diana Sapina
+* Karl Lovblad
+* Karl Schaller
 * Olivier Brina
+* Paolo Machi
 * Rafik Ouared
 * Sabine Schilling
+* Sandrine Morel
 * Ueli Ebnöther
 * Vartan Kurtucuoglu
 * Vitor Mendes Pereira

-AneuX received funding through SystemsX.ch / SNF.
+* Zolt Kuscàr

+The AneuX project was supported by SystemsX.ch, and evaluated by the Swiss National Science Foundation (SNSF).
 This database would not be possible without the support of the Zurich University of Applied Sciences (ZHAW) and University Hospitals Geneva (HUG)

 <br>